The Great Atlantic Sargassum Belt is now so big it can be seen from space. How is it impacting tourism in the region?

-Mexico's Navy and local workers have been drafted in to remove it from the water and sand.
+Mexico's Navy and local workers were drafted in to remove it from the water and sand.

-"The sargassum is not a problem that can be solved, but must constantly be addressed, mainly in the summer months," BBVA said on Monday.
+"The sargassum is not a problem that can be solved, but must constantly be addressed, mainly in the summer months," analysts from bank BBVA said at the time.

 Mexico's GDP from tourism took a 25 per cent hit in real terms in 2020 due to the pandemic, even though the country never closed its borders.
 In 2021, however, the sector rebounded to near pre-pandemic levels - but the upward trajectory is in danger unless the seaweed is controlled.

 Researchers blame multiple factors for the increased levels of sargassum - including climate change, human sewage, fertilisers being washed from Brazil's rivers into the Atlantic Ocean and dust blowing west from Africa's Sahara Desert.